 \section{Nuclear matter in the NJL model}

 In this section, we present the symmetric nuclear matter NJL model built at the quark level, which is adapted from Ref.~\cite{Bentz:2001vc}.
-After applying the quark bilinear into NJL Lagrangian in Eq.~(\ref{eq:vacNJL1}), the NJL effective Lagrangian in the symmetric nuclear matter (NM) is given by
+After applying the quark bilinear into NJL Lagrangian in Eq.~(\ref{eq:vacNJL1}), the NJL effective Lagrangian in the symmetric nuclear matter (NM) is given by~\cite{Bentz:2001vc}

-where $\mathcal{L}_{I}$ represents the interaction Lagrangian.
-The isoscalar-vector mean field and the effective constituent quark mass can be respectively defined by

-where the vector potential is defined by $V=(V_0,\mathbf{0})$.
+where $M = M_l$, which is the light constituent quark mass.
+In this work, we consider SU(2) isospin symmetry that gives $ M_u = M_d = M$. $\mathcal{L}_{I}$ represents the interaction Lagrangian.
+Using Fierz transformation, the $\mathcal{L}_{I}$ in Eq.~(\ref{eq:NJL7}) can be rewritten as a sum of $qq$ interactions of the isoscalar-scalar ($0^+, T=0$) and isovector-axial vector ($1^+, T=1$) and the NJL interaction Lagrangian takes the form~\cite{Bentz:2001vc,Ishii:1995bu}

+where $C=i \gamma_2 \gamma_0$ is the charge conjugation matrix, $\beta_A = \sqrt{\frac{3}{2}} \lambda_A$ with $A = 2,5,7$ and the couplings $G_s$ and $G_a$ are respectively the strength of the scalar and axial vector $qq$ interactions.
+Note that the coupling $G_s$ is determined to reproduce the free nucleon mass.
+In nuclear matter, the repulsive $G_V$ coupling constant in the original NJL Lagrangian is replaced by the repulsive $G_\omega$ coupling constant, representing the nucleon-nucleon interaction by exchanging $\omega$ vector-meson mean field which couples to quarks.

 Using the standard hadronization technique, the expression of the effective potential for symmetric nuclear matter can be determined from the NJL Lagrangian.
-In the mean-field approximation, the effective potential for NM is given by
+In the mean-field approximation, the energy density for NM is given by~\cite{Bentz:2001vc}